anttttti/Wordbatch/README.rst

 Wordbatch parallelizes task pipelines as minibatches processed by a chosen scheduler backend.
-This allows the user to develop AI programs on a local workstation or laptop, and scale the same solution on a cluster or the cloud, simply by changing the pipeline backend to a distributed scheduler such as Spark, Dask and Ray.
+This allows the user to develop AI programs on a local workstation or laptop, and scale the same solution on a cluster or the cloud, simply by changing the pipeline backend to a distributed scheduler such as Spark, Dask or Ray.
 A backend can be chosen based on performance characteristics on a particular task, and swapped for different situations.
 For example, an AI model can be trained using a distributed backend, and then debugged or deployed using a single serial process.